Gordie Howe International Bridge Design-Build SUE and UC

 T2ue provided utility locating, designating and utility coordination services for both the Canadian and US sides of this international bridge project.

 The Gordie Howe International Bridge (GHIB) is a $5.7 billion design-build P3 project consisting of a 1.5-mile cable-stayed bridge and border crossing across the Detroit River and will connect Detroit, Michigan and Windsor, Ontario.
-When completed, it will be the longest main span of any cable-stayed bridge in North America at 0.53 miles.
+It will be the longest main span of any cable-stayed bridge in North America at 0.53 miles.
 The project also includes a Port of Entry in each country and a new interchange with I-75 on the Detroit side.
 Roadway improvements consist of four new bridges and five new pedestrian bridges and local roadway modifications.

-T2ue is also responsible for the utility conflict resolution with 23 utility owners and more than 1,300 conflict sites between existing facilities and the proposed design found in the US.
-The Canadian side had far fewer utilities or conflicts to address.
-This very large international project is a great example of the benefit that T2ue’s experience brings to a design-build project.
-Our SUE and Utility Coordination professionals worked seamlessly across the border with an extensive number of stakeholders, resulting in improvements to the construction of the project.
+T2 Utility Engineers' US team was also responsible for the utility conflict resolution with 23 utility owners and more than 1,300 conflict sites between existing facilities and the proposed design found in the US.
+The Canadian utility conflicts were primarily resolved prior to the Design-Build contract execution.
+T2ue Canada's utility coordination and SUE efforts were mainly in support of the bridge construction durin g this contract.
+Our SUE and Utility Coordination professionals worked seamlessly across the border with utility stakeholders, governmental and regulatory agencies, resulting in improved design plans and constructability.

 Client: